liquality/my-collectives-pwa/frontend/README.md

 - copy the file file named `.env.example` and rename it to `.env.local` and add the dev values

 ## Development
+- Copy the file named `.env.example` and set the name `.env.local`, fill all the environment variables with the proper values.
 - run `npm run dev`

 ## PWA asset generator